bradallenfisher/dmd-course-materials/topics/narrative_structure.md

 This can explain why many of the boundary-pushing films tend to come from independent authors and screenwriters, indie game developers, indie filmmakers, and so on.

-Major considerations for the storytelling include:

-1. Narrative structure
-  - How is the story revealed?
-2. Content
-  - What is the story about
-3. Delivery Media
-  -  How will you tell your story so that people can understand and experience it?

 ### Freytag's Analysis